TimothyByrd/d2rmm_mods_ch/PotionCrafting_CH/README.md

 - The recipe is item + Thawing potion.

-Since a 2x4 item may have up to 6 sockets, unsocketing such an item will require the ExpandedCube mod to have enough space.
+Since a 2x4 item may have up to 6 sockets, unsocketing such an item will require an Expanded Cube mod to have enough space.

 If __`Convert to normal item`__ is enabled, then recipes are added to convert Unique/Set/Rare/Magic/Superior items to Normal items, or Low Quality -> Normal -> Superior.